-My son is 4 years old.
-Do you use antibiotics during the surgery of removing the adenoids?
+Question: My son is 4 years old.
+Do you use antibiotics during the surgery when removing adenoids from children?

-We do NOT recommend routine use of antibiotics during or after the removal of adenoids.
+We do NOT recommend routine use of antibiotics during or after removing adenoids from children.
 While there may be reasons to use them for a particular child, the American Academy of Otolaryngology (ENT scientific group) in their most recent clinical guidelines argues against the use of antibiotics for tonsillectomy (removal of tonsils) alone- and by extension to adenoid surgery.
 Studies have not shown significant benefit in their routine use around adenoid surgery.

 Robert Pincus MD